-Almost all the properties of everyday solids --- their chemistry, electrical conductivity, strength, hardness, ductility, melting point, dielectric constant, refractive index, magnetic moment, and so on --- depend on quantum mechanics.
-One can measure the density of a brick without using quantum theory, of course, but suppose one asks why a brick has the density it does?
+Almost all the properties of everyday solids – their chemistry, electrical conductivity, strength, hardness, ductility, melting point, dielectric constant, refractive index, magnetic moment, and so on – depend on quantum mechanics.
+One can measure the density of a brick without using quantum theory, of course, but why does a brick have the density it does?
 The density depends on the sizes of the atoms, and the sizes of the atoms depend on the sizes of the electron orbits around those atoms.
-These orbits can only be described using quantum mechanical wavefunctions satisfying the Schroedinger equation.
+These orbits can only be described using quantum mechanical wavefunctions satisfying the Schrödinger equation.
 Most questions about molecules and solids work like this: as soon as you say "why" more than once or twice, you find yourself face-to-face with quantum theory.

-Recent quantum Monte Carlo work has included studies of idealised surfaces, of electron correlation (aimed at improving the approximations on which density-functional calculations rely), of metal-insulator transitions, and of point defects in transition metal oxides.
-During the last couple of years I have also become interested in extending the quantum mechanical approaches used to study solids beyond the Born-Oppenheimer approximation, taking proper account of the exchange of energy between electrons and ions.
+Recent quantum Monte Carlo work has included studies of warm dense matter (in collaboration with Michael Bonitz of Kiel University and James Shepherd of the University of Iowa) and the first attempt to learn the wavefunctions of real molecules using deep neural networks (in collaboration with Alex Matthews, David Pfau and James Spencer of Deepmind Ltd.).
+During the last few years, working with Andrew Horsfield of the Department of Materials, I have also become interested in extending the quantum mechanical approaches used to study solids beyond the Born-Oppenheimer approximation, taking proper account of the exchange of energy between spins, electrons, and ions.